Click Here To Schedule A Consultation

 • Discoloration from laser treatments such as Fraxel, IPL, and Picosure laser

-The Cosmelan® peel is a professional-grade mask that Dr. Green applies in her practice on the Upper East Side of Manhattan.
-The mask is left in place for a number of hours, the total of which is determined by Dr. Green, depending on the degree of your pigmentation, skin tone, and your skin type.
+The Cosmelan® peel is a two-part professional-grade mask that Dr. Green applies in her practice on the Upper East Side of Manhattan.
+The mask is left in place for a number of hours, the total of which is determined by Dr. Green, depending on the degree of pigmentation, skin tone, and skin type.
 The cream mask is easily removed at home by the patient using a gentle facial cleanser.
 Cosmelan® produces an initial “peeling” of the skin, which will leave the skin smooth and also work to decrease the signs of facial hyperpigmentation dramatically.
 Dr. Green loves Cosmelan® because it is a simple and safe treatment option with minimal downtime that provides phenomenal results, helping patients feel and look like the best version of themselves.
 The patient then returns four weeks after their initial melasma treatment for re-evaluation and, depending on Dr. Green’s assessment, potentially a touch-up of Cosmelan® to treat any residual hyperpigmentation.

 A question that patients with melasma often present to Dr. Green is: can Cosmelan treatment make melasma worse?
 The answer is no; Cosmelan will not make melasma worse.
 Dr. Green considers Cosmelan treatment the best depigmentation treatment available to improve melasma.
-Laser treatments such as Fraxel laser, Intense Pulsed Light Therapy (IPL), Picosure, and CO2 or other fractionated lasers, however, can make melasma worse.
+Certain laser treatments such as Fraxel laser, Intense Pulsed Light Therapy (IPL), and CO2 or other fractionated lasers, however, can make melasma worse.
 It can be more difficult to remove melasma after having an inappropriate laser treatment, but Dr. Green has had remarkable success using Cosmelan to correct the appearance of exacerbated melasma.

 NP 45 yrs Cosmelan 6 weeks FRONT MGWatermark